|

 and photografic purposes grants me great relaxation and recreation.

-we have 3 kids.
-My wife is also in Astronomy and she shares my enthusiasm
+kids.
+My wife is also in Astronomy and she shares my enthusiasm for this

 but also creating lamps, textile arts and comics.